xneelo/hetzner-roundcube/README.md

 ####`force_https`

 This toggles whether or not to force roundcube to use https (defaults to false)
-Note: When set to true, you'd want to set the roundcube::webservice::apache::port value to '443'.
+Note: When set to true, you should set the roundcube::webservice::apache::port value to '443'.

 ####`roundcube_backend`